bibledit/old/lib/demo/readme.txt

 * Run copyright.sh to update the copyright notices in the USFM files.
 * Update the imported Bible files in the samples folder, plus their search indices, by running ./generate in the root folder.

+Note: The file "COPYING" is important for the copyright notices and logic to add or remove them.